Homemade Salted Caramel Sauce – Deliciously rich and indulgent homemade salted caramel sauce that only requires 5 ingredients to make!

 Caramel sauce will thicken as it cools, and when refrigerated.
 This caramel can be stored in a jar in the fridge for up to 2 weeks.
 Warm the caramel up for a few seconds before use, as it would have firmed up in the fridge.

-Avoid doubling or tripling the recipe.
+Avoid doubling or tripling this recipe.
 Make in batches instead.

 Did you make this recipe?
 Take a photo and share it on Instagram with the hashtag #marshasbakingaddiction, or tag me at @marshasbakeblog.
 I would love to see!